htcondor/htcondor/docs/classad-attributes/job-classad-attributes.rst

     If ``DAGManNodesLog`` is not defined, it has no effect.
 The value of ``DAGManNodesMask`` does not affect events recorded in the job event log file referred to by ``UserLog``.

+:classad-attribute:`DAGManNodeRetry`
+    For a DAGMan node job only, the current retry attempt number for the node that this job belongs.
+This attribute is only included if specified by :macro:`DAGMAN_NODE_RECORD_INFO` configuration option.

 :classad-attribute:`DeferralPrepTime`
     An integer representing the number of seconds before the jobs ``DeferralTime``